aj-r/RiotNet/README.md

 This library uses symantic versioning, so version numbers are **not** correlated with version numbers of the Riot API.

-- v4 of RiotNet is compatible with v3 of the Riot APIs
+- v4 of RiotNet is compatible with v3 of the Riot APIs.
+If you're upgrading to v4 from a previous version, see the [Upgrade Path](https://github.com/aj-r/RiotNet/wiki/RiotNet-Upgrade-Path).
 - v1-v3 of RiotNet are compatible with the old versions of the Riot APIs (v1/v2, depending on which API you're looking at)

 ## Basic Usage